Spiced Pomegranate Molasses Recipe

 Preparing the Pomegranates

-Place the seeds in a food proceesor or blender and blend until the seeds have been crushed.
-Use a fine mesh strainer and strain the juice in a bowl.
+Place the seeds in a food processor or blender and blend until the seeds are crushed.
+Use a fine mesh strainer to strain the juice into a bowl.
+Place the bowl aside when you are ready to use the juice for this recipe or our favorite pomegranate liqueur recipe.

 Time for the fun part!!